 - Release Date: July 30, 2009

 Rather than go the slow, methodical mecha sim route, Battle Orchestra throws Evangelion into a chaotic, 4-player arena fighter with environmental hazards, cinematic attacks, and explosive destruction.
-Think Smash Bros. by way of NERV headquarters.
+Players can take control of classic Evas, unleash devastating AT Field abilities, or pilot other units for unique movesets.
+The game balances accessibility with tactical depth, rewarding players who master the interaction of movement, attacks, and defensive maneuvers.
 It’s messy, loud, and gloriously unhinged in a way that suits the Eva universe perfectly.

 Katekyo Hitman Reborn!
 Kizuna no Tagbattle